-- Preload is the stretch of cardiac muscle fibres related to filling. - This is dependent on the end diastolic volume the greater the volume, the greater the stretch on the muscle fibre. - Stroke volume will be low if the patient's preload is inadequate, e.g. hypovolaemia.
+- Preload is the stretch of cardiac muscle fibres related to filling. - This is dependent on the end diastolic volume the greater the volume, the greater the stretch on the muscle fibre. - Stroke Volume will be low if the patient's preload is inadequate, e.g. hypovolaemia.
+It will also be low if the afterload is increased (most common cause is hypovolaemia, but also then consider e.g. if the patient is cold, responding or pain or on vasoconstricting drugs etc.).